 Although the estate wines have been launched on the market in 2019, Ta’ Betta has the benefit of 12 years of research experience, and samples of as many years of vintages in the owner’s private cellar.
 These are living testimony that our wines are made to age: the 2006 reds are maturing nicely and growing in complexity, the few remaining bottles of 2008 white are still fresh and full of fruit.

-Today, after more than twenty years of painstaking planning and attention to detail, Ta’ Betta is proud to bring three wines to your discerning palate, which embody our philosophy based on authenticity and sincerity: we allow the wine to speak for itself, of this terroir, of our story, our school of wine-making, of our heritage… it also speaks volumes of us.
+Today, after more than twenty years of painstaking planning and attention to detail, Ta’ Betta is proud to bring four wines to your discerning palate, which embody our philosophy based on authenticity and sincerity: we allow the wine to speak for itself, of this terroir, of our story, our school of wine-making, of our heritage… it also speaks volumes of us.

 Ta’ Betta Wine Estate comprises of 4 hectares of terraced land situated circa 200 metres above sea-level in an area known as the Contrada ta’ Brija in Girgenti limits of Siġġiewi, Malta.